jonasalessi/stock-market-simulation/broker-service/README.md

         - To buy they must have the balance equivalent to the total amount plus fees
         - Both operations are possible between 10 am and 5 pm (it's the period that the market is open)
         - For fractional shares the quantity must be minimum 1
-        - For integral shares the quantity must be minimum 100 and in chuncks of 100
+        - For integral shares the quantity must be minimum 100 and in chunks of 100
         - It's possible place an order for only one share at time
     - Highlights:
-        - The broker is only the agent that buys or sells shares for the investor.
-The investor can change the broker without losing yours shares
+        - The broker is only the agent that buys or sells shares for the investor and holds the shares.
+The investor can change the broker migrating your shares to the new one
         - Share are divided in 2 categories, fractional(minimum 1 share) and integral(chunks of 100)
         - The fee is fixed 2% of the total amount
+    - Post Conditions
+      - A order should be sent to the Stock Exchange where for them buy is bid and sell is ask